 Monmouthshire looked after children will be entitled to claim a free School meal once confirmation from Social Services has been received.
-You must contact accesstolearning@monmouthshire.gov.uk or 01633 644508 to discuss a claim/query for a Monmouthshire Looked After Child.
+Please do not contact the Shared Benefit Service to make enquiries as they are not responsible for assessing this claim.